karolis-arbaciauskas/epg-generator/readme.md

 REPORT RequestId: 2f5c6c14-379d-4a46-8311-240c5ca62423	Duration: 35410.07 ms	Billed Duration: 35500 ms 	Memory Size: 1024 MB	Max Memory Used: 204 MB
 ```

+At this time you succesfully deployed service to AWS

 ### Find your generated epg file link

 Login to you AWS account.
-Go to s3 service and find your file.
+Go to S3 service and look for your bucket (you should look for a bucket with name you wrote in environment file).

 ![aws](media/filename.png)